nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>
 Note that the index of the item is now shown as 1.1, meaning it is the first item on Day 1.

-Now you can try scheduling all the items in your Wishlist!
+Now you can try scheduling all the activities in your Wishlist!

 Once you are satisfied with your schedule, you can export your schedule as a PDF document using the [`pdf` command](#exporting-as-pdf-file--pdf).
 Type `pdf` into the command box and Enter.